Curated list of awesome visual regression testing resources.

 - Argos-CI - Automate visual regression testing.

-- BackTrac - Cloud based visual regression tool.
-Uses headless firefox and proprietary comparison algorithm (detect layout shifts).
+- Diffy - Cloud based visual regression tool.
+Uses puppeteer and proprietary comparison algorithm (detect layout shifts).
+Great scalability with AWS Lambda.

 - Chromatic - Visual testing and UI review for component libraries.
 Cloud-based.
 Video